michaeljaneway/paraduxical/README.md

 - The most important part of this prompt is the `(.venv)` prefix to the rest of the prompt: `ajawad@linux-01:~/CIS3260/team-project/m2/paraduxical$`.
 - The `(.venv)` prefix indicates that you are inside a Python virtual environment, if you were following the instructions in [Setup](#setup) correctly.
-- This is a very good sign that you are ready to start playing the game.
+- This is a good sign that you are ready to ensure that you have all the required dependencies in your virtual environment to play the game.
 - The rest of the prompt: `ajawad@linux-01:~/CIS3260/team-project/m2/paraduxical$` is not important because you will likely have a different username, hostname, and working directory.
-- If you do not have `(.venv)` as a prefix in your prompt, then you must refer to the steps described in the [Setup](#setup) section documented earlier to correctly create and activate a Python virtual environment.
+- If you do not have `(.venv)` as a prefix in your prompt, then you must refer to the steps described in the [Setup](#setup) section to correctly create and activate a Python virtual environment.

 Second, you must verify that you have installed all dependencies that the project requires in your Python virtual environment.
 To do so, run the following command: